bcgov/cas-registration/docs/backend/data-models.md

 `archived_at`: Documents the timestamp when an object is archived.
 `archived_by`: Registers the user who initiated the archiving process.

+The pg-triggers to set the created_at/by & updated_at/by values are defined in the Meta object of the `TimestampedModel`.
+The Meta object must also be inherited in order for these triggers to be applied to the child models.
+This can be done like so in the child model definition: `Meta(TimestampedModel.Meta):`.

 This data model is equipped with an archive method:

 `set_archive`: Specifically designed for archiving objects, this method captures the archival details and requires the user initiating the archival process as a parameter.